Applies to: All Reolink Cameras.

 Before trying to avoid the false alerts, we need to know the way that cameras detect the motions:

 For the PoE and WiFi cameras, they identify the motions by comparing the two frames (before and after).
 If there is a difference between the two frames, the alarm for motion detection will be triggered.
 So the light changing will also trigger motion detection.

 The higher the value, the more sensitive the camera.

 For the battery-powered cameras, they use the PIR sensor to detect the motion.
 Please refer to What is the PIR sensor to learn more about it.

 Tips to Avoid False Alerts

-For the PoE and WiFi cameras, due to the motion detection based on the frame comparison.
+For the PoE and WiFi cameras, motion detection is based on the frame comparison.
 So the area that the camera set to detect is the key.
-Here are the tips to avoid the false alerts:
+Here are the tips to avoid false alerts:

 - Set the proper motion detection area on the camera, refer to Set Up Motion Detection Area for Reolink Cameras.

 - Set the proper sensitivity for the camera, refer to Set Up Motion Detection Sensitivity for Reolink Cameras.